OctopusDeploy/blog/blog/2019-01/azure-management-certs/index.md

 ![before](after.png "width=500")

-(Incidently, this is actually not much different to how we originally expose these features.)
+(Incidently, this is actually not much different to how we originally exposed these features.)

 This change will be both on the [Azure Cloud Service Target](https://octopus.com/docs/infrastructure/deployment-targets/azure/cloud-service-targets) and Azure Cloud Service deployment step (if "legacy" mode is selected)